Byline: Roberto

 8. Cabinet Magnets

-If you’ve ever had a cabinet door fling open while cornering, you already know why these are non-negotiable.
-Cabinet magnets cost next to nothing and keep your drawers from dumping their contents onto the floor.
-It’s one of those small upgrades that prevents big headaches.
+If you’ve ever had a cupboard door fling open while turning, you already know why these are a must.
+Cupboard magnets cost next to nothing and keep your drawers from dumping their contents onto the floor.
+It’s one of those small add-ons that prevents big hassles.

 9. Oil Diffuser